spine-tools/SpineOpt.jl/docs/src/tutorial/representative_periods.md

 ### Electricity node

 The *electricity\_node* is a demand node with a time series of three days of 24-hour values instead of a unique value as in the Simple System.
 Note that the demand time series is defined for the whole time horizon (i.e., 72 hours), but the operational variables in the model will only be created for the representative periods.
-That is what allows to reduce the computational burden of the model while still capturing the key characteristics of the system through the representative periods.
+That is what allows reducing the computational burden of the model while still capturing the key characteristics of the system through the representative periods.

 ![image](figs_representative_periods/rp_electricity_node.png)